 Management assesses liquidity and going concern uncertainty in the Company's condensed financial statements to determine whether there is sufficient cash on hand and working capital, including available borrowings on loans, to operate for a period of at least one year from the date the consolidated financial statements are issued or available to be issued, which is referred to as the "look-forward period", as defined in GAAP.
 As part of this assessment, based on conditions that are known and reasonably knowable to management, management will consider various scenarios, forecasts, projections, estimates and will make certain key assumptions, including timing and nature of projected cash expenditures or programs, its ability to delay or curtail expenditures or programs and its ability to raise additional capital, if necessary, among other factors.
-Based on this assessment, as necessary or applicable, management makes certain assumptions around implementing curtailments or delays in the nature and timing of programs and expenditures to the extent it deems probable those implementations can be achieved and management has the proper authority to execute them within the look-forward period.
+Based on this assessment, as necessary or applicable, management makes certain assumptions around implementing curtailments or delays in the nature and timing of programs and expenditures to the extent it deems probable those implementations can be achieved, and management has the proper authority to execute them within the look-forward period.

-As of April 30, 2024, the Company had cash and cash equivalents of \$ 8,347,740 and working capital of \$ 7,313,082.
-For the three months ended April 30, 2024, the Company incurred a net loss from operations of \$1,898,077 and used cash flow from operations of \$ 833,926.
+As of October 31, 2024, the Company had cash and cash equivalents of \$ 5,698,187 and working capital of \$ 4,934,816.
+For the nine months ended October 31, 2024, the Company incurred a net loss from operations of \$4,726,060 and used cash flow from operations of \$ 3,387,320.
 The Company has generated operating losses since its inception and has relied on sales of securities and issuance of third-party and related-party debt to support cash flow from operations.
-The Company has used these proceeds from the sales of securities and issuance of third-party and related party debt to fund operations and will continue to use the funds as needed.
+The Company has used these proceeds to fund operations and will continue to use the funds as needed.
 In March 2023, the Company entered into a three-year \$2,000,000 Credit Line Note facility with a related party, amended on July 13, 2023, to \$5,000,000, which will permit the Company to draw down on the credit line to fund the Company's research and development of its Aversa product.
-On April 19, 2024, the Company received proceeds of \$8,400,000 from equity financing with European investors, of which \$7.12 million is from related parties.
+On April 19, 2024, the Company received proceeds of \$8,400,000 from equity financing with European investors.